Pranav-2301/CipherDecryptor-Trio/README.md

-# CipherDecryptor-Trio : Decrypting Shift Ciphers with Mathematics
+# Shift Cipher Cryptanalysis : Decrypting Shift Ciphers with Statistics and Frequency Analysis

-This repository houses the "CipherDecryptor-Trio" project, a comprehensive cryptanalysis tool designed to decrypt ciphertexts encrypted with shift ciphers.
+This repository houses the "Shift Cipher Cryptanalysis" project, a comprehensive cryptanalysis tool designed to decrypt ciphertexts encrypted with shift ciphers.
 Developed by Harshit Rajpal, Pranav Ghildiyaal, and Purna Sai Madala as part of an academic endeavor, this project embodies the intersection of classical cryptography techniques and modern computational approaches.
 This cryptanalysis program is specifically designed to tackle the challenge of deciphering texts encrypted with various forms of shift ciphers.
 The encrypted texts (ciphertexts) are generated from English dictionary words and spaces, forming sequences that may not necessarily compose meaningful sentences for simplicity.

 **Encryption Overview**